 After six years of SEL training, forums, workshops, and constructive discourse with teachers, parents, and students, Dangers Of The Mind and thought leaders in education collaborated to establish Black SEL: the social-emotional learning HUB dedicated to black communities.

-The HUB strives to amplify the voices of Black SEL practitioners and extend SEL initiatives beyond the classroom to encompass the wider community.
+We strive to amplify the voices of Black SEL practitioners and extend SEL initiatives beyond the classroom to encompass the wider community.
 By sharing resources, our aim is to advance the field and ensure the continuity of social-emotional learning practices within Black communities.

-Black SEL empowers and nurtures for the transformation of Black communities.
 We honor generations of community and ancestral wisdom, leveraging it to empower Black communities and schools, fostering dignity and equity within these institutions.

 Black SEL exists to reach, teach, and equip Black communities with the tools to sustain and expand Black Social-Emotional Learning (SEL), fostering critical consciousness, civic engagement, and collective well-being for Social-Emotional Liberation.